Essentials of Assessment

 Key topics for post stroke complication education and prevention:

-- Maintain regular follow up with a primary care physician, who can help prevent and monitor for complications.
+- Maintain regular follow up with a primary care physician to prevent and monitor for complications.

 - Monitor for signs and symptoms of post stroke complications: depression, spasticity or contractures, shoulder pain/subluxation, DVTs, pressure ulcers, pneumonias, seizures, osteoporosis, UTIs and/or bladder control.